cenzwong/blog/03-Accessing-dtap-in-pods/readme.md

 > ref: https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/FileSystemShell.html

 ## Prepare Hadoop
-Some of the Kubedirector App provided by HPE is pre-installed a well configure Hadoop for you.
-Hence, the following installation steps can be skips
+Some of the Kubedirector App provided by HPE is pre-installed a well-configured Hadoop for you.
+Hence, the following installation steps can be skip.
 ### Install OpenJDK and the dependency
 ```
 apt update && apt upgrade -y